 These links are provided to further encourage understanding, discussion, action and reflection on the issues addressed by our statement of concern .
 They represent a range of perspectives; their inclusion here does not imply endorsement but is an indication of what we have found to be helpful.

-(Links to a wide range of organisations related to peace and disarmament, key components of sustainable security, can be found here. )
+Links to a wider range of organisations related to peace and disarmament, key components of sustainable security, can be found here.

 Other Quaker work on sustainability and security concerns

-- Quaker Peace & Social Witness : working with and for Quakers in Britain, undertake work on Sustainability , Peace and Disarmament and on Economic Issues
+- Quaker Peace & Social Witness : working with and for Quakers in Britain, undertake work on Climate and Economic Justice and Peace and Disarmament.

 - Living Witness : “aims to support the development of Quaker corporate witness to sustainable living and explore ways of taking it to the wider community in Britain and elsewhere.”
 They produce a number of valuable resources, including Walk Cheerfully, Step Lightly.
 Our guide to 100+ ways of greening your life – available from their publications page